pallets/quart/docs/deployment.rst

 Deploying Quart
 ===============

-It is not recommended to run Quart directly (via the :meth:`~quart.app.Quart.run`) in production.
-Instead it is recommended that Quart be run via `Gunicorn <http://gunicorn.org/>`_.
+It is not recommended to run Quart directly (via :meth:`~quart.app.Quart.run`) in production.
+Instead it is recommended that Quart be run using `Hypercorn
+<https://gitlab.com/pgjones/hypercorn>`_ or an alternative ASGI
+server.
+Hypercorn is installed with Quart and is used to serve requests by default (e.g. with :meth:`~quart.app.Quart.run`).

-To use Gunicorn you must configure it to use a Quart Worker, is is done by setting the ``worker-class`` to either :class:`~quart.worker.GunicornWorker` or :class:`~quart.worker.GunicornUVLoopWorker` and then informing Gunicorn of the Quart app instance.
-For example for a file called, ``example.py``, containing
+To use Quart with an ASGI server simply point the server at the Quart application, for example for a simple application in a file called ``example.py``,

 .. code-block:: python